Data protection information

 The following recipients are involved in operational processing

-• Customer contract partners involved in the vHGS who sell tickets via the vHGS and provide certain services to the respective customers (e.g. changes of address or geographical validity).
+- Customer contract partners involved in the vHGS who sell tickets via the vHGS and provide certain services to the respective customers (e.g. changes of address or geographical validity).
 A current list can be viewed at www.rmv.de/vhgs-joint-controllership

 Data processing agreements have been concluded with all processors in accordance with Article 28 GDPR.

-Data is not transferred to third countries in accordance with Articles 45 – 49 GDPR.
+Data is not transferred to third countries in accordance with Articles 45–49 GDPR.

 Duration of data storage

-The usage data generated in connection with the eTicket RheinMain will be deleted six months after successful receipt of payment for the transactions in the vHGS, but may be analysed by RMV for transport purposes (e.g. to assess the development of demand on certain connections) after prior pseudonymisation.
+The usage data generated in connection with the eTicket RheinMain will be deleted six months after successful receipt of payment for the transactions in the vHGS but may be analysed by RMV for transport purposes (e.g. to assess the development of demand on certain connections) after prior pseudonymisation.
 Control data records transmitted to the background system for the purpose of checking misuse are deleted from the background system no later than 14 days after collection.

-Necessity of the provision of data
+Necessity of data provision

 The provision of data is necessary for the conclusion and processing of personalised tickets and the use of eTickets or paper-based tickets.
 It is not possible to conclude contracts for personalised tickets without providing the data.